+Spend Your Thanksgiving Playing Fat Jewish's BABE Bingo Drinking Game (Instead of Listening to Your Relatives Talk Politics)

-Spend Your Thanksgiving Playing This Bingo Drinking Game Instead of Chatting With Grandma
+Spend Your Thanksgiving Playing Fat Jewish’s BABE Bingo Drinking Game (Instead of Listening to Your Relatives Talk Politics)

 You might know Josh Ostrovsky by his social media handle The Fat Jewish.
 The influencer is well known for his strange content and memes galore, but he also founded his own wine brand called BABE Wine.
 It’s perfect for a drinking game called BABE Bingo, designed to make fun of your family’s eccentricities and strange attire choices.
 But, instead of playing it in a church basement full of octogenarians, you can play it at your family’s Thanksgiving get-together while you get drunk and you stuff your face.